wslutilities/wslu/README.md

 > Attention!
 >
-> The Ubuntu version of `wslu` is maintained by [Balint Reczey](https://launchpad.net/~rbalint) and its source code is hosted on [launchpad.net](https://code.launchpad.net/~ubuntu-core-dev/ubuntu/+source/wslu/+git/wslu).
+> The Ubuntu version of `wslu` is a modified version.
+Yu should report bug [here](https://bugs.launchpad.net/wslu).

 Preinstalled in the latest apps.
-On older installations of Ubuntu please install `ubuntu-wsl` that depends on wslu:
+On older installations of Ubuntu please install `ubuntu-wsl` that depends on `wslu`:

 ```
 sudo apt update